This post may contain affiliate links. Please read our disclosure policy.

 • Mix potatoes with seasoning: Place the wedges into a large mixing bowl.
 Pour the oil mixture over the top and generously rub the oil and spices all over the potatoes to evenly coat them.

-• Add potatoes to the baking sheet: Now spread the wedges onto the prepared baking sheets, making sure you leave some space in between.
+• Add potatoes to the baking sheet: Now spread the wedges onto the prepared baking sheet, leaving some space between them.
 Make sure the potato wedges are in an even layer.

 • Add parmesan: Sprinkle the potatoes with ¾ of the parmesan and bake for 30-35 minutes.
-Flip the potatoes once with a tong to ensure even browning.
+Flip the potatoes once with a pair of tongs to ensure even browning.

 What pairs well with potato wedges?

-There are a variety of different foods you can pair with potato wedges such as chicken, beef, seafood, salads, cheese, chicken tenders, burgers, etc.
+There are a variety of foods you can pair with potato wedges, such as chicken, beef, seafood, salads, cheese, chicken tenders, and burgers.

 Why won’t my potato wedges get crispy?